-There is significant ongoing uncertainty as to the likely effects of COVID-19, which may, among other things, continue to impact the Association's workforce and its constituents.
-Given the rapidly evolving situation, it is not possible to predict the duration of the outbreak's disruption and the extent of the financial impact, which could be material, on the future financial statements.
-The liquidity risk assessment is described further in note 18.
+There continues to be ongoing uncertainty as to the effects of COVID-19, which may continue to impact the Association's workforce and its constituents.
+Given the evolving situation, it is not possible to predict the duration of the outbreak's disruption and the extent of the financial impact, which could be material, on future financial statements.
+The liquidity risk assessment is described further in note 19.